 Scientists have found that autophagy maintains and protects muscle tissue.

 In addition, autophagy can prevent age-related muscle atrophy.
-This effect on skeletal muscle further proves that autophagy can slow the systematic aging process (Jiao et al. 201733).
+This effect on skeletal muscle further proves autophagy can slow systematic aging (Jiao et al. 201733).

 8. Reduces Osteoporosis